ahmedelgendy3/CodeAlpha_Network_Intrusion_Detection_System/README.md

 3.  **Test with Metasploitable 2**: Deploy a vulnerable virtual machine (e.g., Metasploitable 2) on the same network and conduct targeted attacks (e.g., FTP, Telnet, SSH) to validate the NIDS's ability to detect and mitigate security risks.

-## Conclusion

-The CodeAlpha Network Intrusion Detection System provides a scalable and customizable solution for monitoring and protecting network infrastructure against a wide range of security threats.
-By leveraging Suricata's advanced detection capabilities and custom rule configurations, organizations can enhance their overall security posture and mitigate the risk of network-based attacks.

 ## Resources